 Many times adjusters do this by trying to delay and deny your legitimate claim.
 They receive training on how to minimize the benefits you should get, and they are often so overworked, handling so many cases, that they can't even get to yours.
 They are there to save the insurance company money, and if that means you get less in benefits and medical treatment, that's just the way it is.

-Here's a list of the top five.
+Here's a list of the top five adjuster dirty tricks.

-5) Advising the injured worker not to retain an attorney - this one we see often, and can be the most damaging.
+5) Advising you not to get an attorney - this one we see often, and can be the most damaging.
 Imagine being questioned without having a lawyer present - it makes it easier for them to take advantage of you if they know you don't know the law and don't know how much you deserve.
-They can more easily give you less than what you rightfully deserve under the law if you don't have a lawyer.
-Don't do this!
-If you've been seriously hurt, get all the information you can before trying to handle your claim by yourself.
-Make sure you contact us at 202-393-3320 so you can begin the process of getting representation if you truly need it.
-Click here to see why else you shouldn't handle your claim alone.
+They can more easily (and legally) give you less than what you rightfully deserve under the law if you don't have a lawyer.
+Insurance industry studies routinely show they pay more on cases to people who have lawyers.

-Now that you know some of the usual tricks, you'll be ready if they ever happen to you.
 The best way to protect yourself is to know the system, and have someone fighting on your side.
-The first thing you can do is order our free book on workers' compensation in D.C.
-Protect Your Rights: The Ultimate Guide to D.C.
-Workers' Compensation.
-You can order it here on our website, or call us at 202-393-3320 to get your free copy.
+The first thing you can do is order our free book on long-term disability.